KNOW WHAT YOU'RE LOOKING FOR? TRY OUR A-Z INDEX

 CDL holders that certify to the “nonexcepted interstate” category must provide a copy of their Medical Examiner’s Certificate to the Iowa Department of Transportation.

-Beginning May 21, 2014, a commercial driver who is renewing or obtaining a new Medical Examiner’s Certificate must be examined by a medical professional listed on the National Registry of Certified Medical Examiners.
+A commercial driver who is renewing or obtaining a new Medical Examiner’s Certificate must be examined by a medical professional listed on the National Registry of Certified Medical Examiners.
 Medical certificates issued on or after this date must include the medical examiner’s national registry number.
-Medical certificates issued prior to this date are still valid until their expiration date.
 You can learn more about the national registry and search for a certified medical examiner at: https://nationalregistry.fmcsa.dot.gov.

 This rule making action helps to prevent medically unqualified drivers from operating on the nation's highways by providing states’ licensing agencies a means of identifying interstate CDL holders who are unable to obtain a Medical Examiner’s Certificate and taking action to downgrade their CDLs accordingly.

 The rule also serves as a deterrent to drivers submitting falsified Medical Examiner’s Certificates because the Federal Motor Carrier Safety Administration and states’ enforcement personnel will now have access, via the Commercial Driver License Information System, to information about the Medical Examiner’s Certificate and identity of the medical examiner who performed the examination.
 Electronic access will enable FMCSA and states’ enforcement personnel to detect certain patterns or anomalies concerning the source of medical certificates through queries of the licensing databases at any time rather than being limited to checking for such issues during roadside inspections and compliance reviews.